ouspg/LLM-Secure-Deployment/README.md

 6. The backend should now be running with its endpoint being on port `8000`.

-## Generating and Using SSL Certificates

-1. Navigate to `./ProductionReadyChatbot` and generate a self-signed certificate with the following command:

-    ```bash
-    openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes
-    ```

-2. Save the **`cert.pem`** and **`key.pem`** files in the `./ProductionReadyChatbot` directory.

-3. Ensure that your system **trusts** the certificate, as self-signed certificates are not trusted by default.
-You can do this in one of two ways:

-    **Option 1: Add the certificate to root certificates (Linux/Ubuntu)**
-    - Copy the certificate to the appropriate directory:
-        ```bash
-        sudo cp cert.pem /usr/local/share/ca-certificates/cert.crt
-        sudo update-ca-certificates
-        ```

     **Option 2: Manually trust the certificate in your browser**
     - Open [https://127.0.0.1:8000/](https://127.0.0.1:8000/) in your browser.
     - Accept the certificate warning and manually trust it.
 This will allow the frontend to connect to the backend.